Dominic Smith Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.

-- The Astros have a 3.34 team ERA that ranks first among all MLB pitching staffs.
+- The Astros' 3.30 team ERA ranks first among all league pitching staffs.

-- Astros pitchers combine to allow the 10th-fewest home runs in baseball (69 total, one per game).
+- The Astros allow the 10th-fewest home runs in baseball (69 total, one per game).

+- Valdez makes the start for the Astros, his 14th of the season.
+He is 6-5 with a 2.36 ERA and 89 strikeouts through 84 2/3 innings pitched.

-- The righty's most recent appearance came on Tuesday against the Toronto Blue Jays, when he tossed six innings, surrendering three earned runs while allowing three hits.
+- His most recent appearance was on Thursday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.